OBOAcademy/obook/01-ScientificComputing/automation.md

 By: [James Overton](https://orcid.org/0000-0001-5139-5557)

-Automation is part of the foundation of the modern world.
+Automation is part of the foundation of nnn modern world.
 The key to using and building automation is a certain way of thinking about processes, how they can be divided into simple steps,